ICOS-Carbon-Portal/pylib/docs/faq.md

  'specificInfo/wigosId'
 `

-### Q2:
-dobj.station returns None<br>
+## dobj.station returns None.
+What am I doing wrong?
-A: The attribute of dobj.station is set only AFTER you have called dobj.data.
+The attribute of dobj.station is set only AFTER you have called dobj.data.
 Not very intuitive and will be rectified in a future release.<br>
 ** update ** (>=version 0.1.15): The full meta data information about a digital object is available immediately.

-### Q3:
-Collection data not available<br>
+## Why can't I access all files within a collection?
-A: Collection is loosely assembled and may contain any kind of files and information.
-For example it is possible to gather pdf documents and NetCDF and some tabular files in a collection.
-These files will be presented to you, because they are within the collection.
-BUT only tabular files (where a preview is available in the data portal) can be accessed directly.
-With other words, you can NOT expect that you can 'load' all files listed in a collection.
+Collection is loosely assembled and may contain any kind of files and information.
+For example, it is possible to gather pdf documents and NetCDF and some tabular files in a collection.
+These files will be presented to you, because they are within the collection. **BUT** only tabular files (where a preview is available in the data portal) can be accessed directly.
+In other words, you can NOT expect that you can 'load' all files listed in a collection.

-### Q4:
-I have loaded a dataset, but found out that .next returns a PID.
-Hence I am not looking at the newest data.
-How can I retrieve the latest/newest version?
+## How can I retrieve the latest/newest version of a dataset?

-A: The following code snippet will loop through the pid, returning the newest version:
+Sometimes after loading a dataset, .next might return a PID.
+Hence, you are not looking at the newest version of the data.
+The following code snippet will loop through the pid, returning the newest version:

 	from icoscp.cpb.dobj import Dobj
 	dobj = Dobj('https://meta.icos-cp.eu/objects/lNJPHqvsMuTAh-3DOvJejgYc')